Niels, King of Denmark: Policies and patronage

 During the majority of Niels' reign, the country had internal peace.
 The contemporary Chronicon Roskildense describes him as mild and forthcoming, though not a competent ruler.
 He carried through reforms of his personal hird retinue, separating it into a military and an administrative branch responsible for tax collection.
 He placed family members as his jarls, including his son-in-law Jarl Ubbe and his nephews Eric (Emune) and Canute Lavard, who were the sons of Eric Evergood.
 Niels supported the canonization of his brother Canute IV the Holy by bestowing gifts on the clergy of Odense as he sought to enlarge the power and influence of the monarchy through the aid of the church.
 However, it is likely he did not win the full support of the magnates on Zealand.
 He also campaigned against the Wends in alliance with Poland.
-In 1125, Niels' son Magnus was named King of Sweden as Magnus I.
+According to Saxo Grammaticus, Niels' son Magnus was elected King of Geats in 1220s.